Heilsbronn Abbey: Reformation and dissolution

 Heilsbronn was a flourishing monastery until the time of the Reformation.
 In 1530 Abbot John Schopper (1529–1540) founded a monastic school here, which later became a Protestant school for princes, and the doctrines of Luther gradually found favour in the monastery.
 His successor, Sebastian Wagner, openly supported Protestantism.
 He married and resigned in 1543.
 In 1549 Roman Catholicism was restored at Heilsbronn, but only ostensibly, and the abbey seems to have ceased to be a Catholic house in 1555, although it existed for some years longer.
-The last abbot who made any pretense to Catholic belief was Melchior Wunderer (1562–1578).
+The last abbot who made any pretense of Catholic belief was Melchior Wunderer (1562–1578).
 The five succeeding abbots were Protestants, and in 1631 Heilsbronn ceased to be an abbey.
 Its valuable library was transferred to Erlangen.

 Buildings

 The buildings of the monastery have mostly disappeared, with the exception of the fine church, known as Münster Heilsbronn, a Romanesque basilica, restored between 1851 and 1866, and possessing paintings by Albrecht Dürer.